Web Control Module

 As an added level of control, policies can also be applied to your network by routing your DNS traffic to ThreatLocker to resolve whether web content can be accessed, not requiring our agent to enforce your controls.
 This gives the ability to manage all devices connected to your network.

-Web Control agent based policies are currently supported on Windows and Mac and requires the minimum version of 10.0 for Windows and 4.3 for Mac.
-Support for Linux is coming soon.
+Web Control agent-based policies are currently supported on Windows and Mac and requires the minimum version of 10.0 for Windows and 4.3 for Mac.

 In order to use the Web Control solution, you will need to make sure the module is enabled for the organization you wish to create policies for.